jspr-rnty-jr/portfolio/README.md

-Hi there I'm creating my portfolio.
+**Portfolio Project**
+Refresher project and will be use as my personal portfolio.